-THE 2002 TOTAL SOLAR ECLIPSE EXPEDITION TO MOZAMBIQUE DECEMBER 4 Results
+2002 TOTAL SOLAR ECLIPSE IN MOZAMBIQUE RESULTS

 The independent kingdom of Lesotho is just an hour away from Johannesberg.
 Lynn jogged at the track at the Lesotho Sun Hotel before we set off on our tour of the kingdom.
 Our first stop was a hike up Tabo Busio, a mountain that is the burial place of Lesotho’s kings.
 It is a great observing site but a tough hike in hot weather (86 deg F).
 Each person who hikes up the mountain is requested to put a rock on the rock pile (shown in the right side of the picture).